 Second, call ahead to see what our current wait times are.

 We tend to be pretty busy on the weekends, so call your local K1 Speed to find out what the estimated wait time is.
 If you absolutely hate waiting, we recommend coming in during the weekdays when our wait times are most often the shortest.
 To find the phone number of your local K1 Speed, find your nearest location by clicking the red button below.

 What to Wear for Go Kart Racing and Karting Requirements

 We do not have any age restrictions at K1 Speed, but we do have height requirements.
 To drive our junior karts, you must be a kid that’s at least 48″ (4′) or taller.
 For our adult karts, you’ll need to be at least 58″ (4’10”).

 Now, this is important: meeting the height requirement is not a guarantee you’ll be able to race our karts.
 Drivers will be measured at the location and must be able to safely operate all elements of the kart.
 Final approval will be at management’s discretion.

 This is because sometimes your height is more in your torso, rather than your legs.
 So while you may be tall enough, your legs might not be LONG enough to reach the pedals.
 We need to make sure you can fully use the kart (depress the pedals down all the way, reach the steering wheel comfortably, etc.) before we let you race.
 This is all in the name of safety, mind you!

 Another thing you’ll want to know before you go is what to wear for go kart racing.
-We require that all racers wear closed-toe shoes, keep long hair tied back, and to wear nothing too loose fitting.
-T-shirts, jeans/shorts and sneakers are perfect attire for a day of go kart racing at the track.
+We require that all racers wear closed-toe shoes, keep long hair tied back, and don’t wear anything too loose fitting.
+T-shirts, jeans/shorts and sneakers are appropriate attire for a day of go kart racing at the track.
 Keep in mind, indoor kart racing at K1 Speed is a very physical activity so dress accordingly!